apache/linkis-website/community/how-to-vote-a-committer-pmc.md

 Hello Joe Bloggs,

-    The Linkis Podling Project Management Committee] (PPMC) hereby offers you committer privileges to the project [as well as membership in the PPMC].
+    The Linkis Podling Project Management Committee] (PMC) hereby offers you committer privileges to the project [as well as membership in the PMC].
 These privileges are offered on the understanding that you'll use them reasonably and with common sense.
 We like to work on trust rather than unnecessary constraints.

     Being a committer enables you to more easily make changes without needing to go through the patch submission process.
-[Being a PPMC member enables you to guide the direction of the project.]
+[Being a PMC member enables you to guide the direction of the project.]

     Being a committer does not require you to